 Mean score of companies in the Crude Oil Extraction industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Magnolia Oil & Gas reported significant carbon emissions, with Scope 1 emissions totalling approximately 622,491,000,000,000 kg CO2e, which includes about 513,000,000,000,000 kg CO2e from process emissions and approximately 43,899,000,000,000 kg CO2e from fugitive emissions.
-Additionally, their Scope 2 emissions were around 19,001,000,000,000 kg CO2e.
-In 2023, the company recorded similar figures, with Scope 1 emissions at about 626,933,000,000,000 kg CO2e and Scope 2 emissions at approximately 18,638,000,000,000 kg CO2e.
-This indicates a relatively stable emission profile over the two years.
-Magnolia Oil & Gas has not set specific reduction targets or initiatives as part of their climate commitments, nor do they have any emissions data for Scope 3.
-The absence of documented reduction targets suggests a need for further development in their sustainability strategy.
-Overall, while Magnolia Oil & Gas has substantial emissions, their current climate commitments and reduction initiatives appear limited, highlighting an opportunity for enhanced environmental responsibility within the industry context.
+In 2024, Magnolia Oil & Gas reported significant carbon emissions, with Scope 1 emissions totalling approximately 622,491,000,000 kg CO2e, which includes about 513,000,000,000 kg CO2e from process emissions and approximately 43,899,000,000 kg CO2e from fugitive emissions.
+Additionally, their Scope 2 emissions were reported at about 19,001,000,000 kg CO2e.
+Comparatively, in 2023, the company recorded Scope 1 emissions of approximately 626,933,000,000 kg CO2e and Scope 2 emissions of about 18,638,000,000 kg CO2e.
+This indicates a slight reduction in Scope 1 emissions year-on-year.
+Magnolia Oil & Gas has not disclosed any Scope 3 emissions data, nor have they set specific reduction targets through initiatives such as the Science Based Targets initiative (SBTi).
+Their climate commitments and reduction initiatives remain unspecified, indicating a potential area for future development in their sustainability strategy.
+Overall, while Magnolia Oil & Gas has made strides in tracking and reporting their emissions, the absence of formal reduction targets suggests that further action may be necessary to align with industry standards for climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents